 Spring & summer storm guide

-Tips to prepare for spring rain, hail, lightning, wind & more
+Tips to prepare for spring and summer rain, hail, lightning, wind & more

 While spring and summer may have you thinking of fun in the sun, they are also prime time for storms.
 By taking a few simple steps, you can help protect your home from the threats that spring and summer storms bring like rain, hail, lightning and wind.
 Read on for answers to common questions from our expert risk management team.